Services & Patient Information

 Atrial Fibrillation (AF) Ablation

-Atrial fibrillation ablation is a procedure used to treat irregular heart rhythms originating in the atria.
-It involves using energy to create controlled scar tissue in areas responsible
+Atrial fibrillation (AF) ablation is a procedure used to treat irregular heart rhythms originating in the atria.
+It involves using specialized catheters to create controlled scar tissue in areas responsible for AF, helping restore a normal heart rhythm.
+The procedure is performed under sedation or general anesthesia.

 Atrial Flutter Ablation